Skip to content

 #Streamlabs Desktop

 Streamlabs Desktop is the OBS engine wrapped in a beginner-friendly shell.
-We tested the May 2026 build on Windows 11; importing our existing OBS scenes took one click, and the preset overlay library shaved a meaningful chunk off the setup time we needed in stock OBS.
+Importing existing OBS scenes takes one click, and the preset overlay library shaves a meaningful chunk off the setup time stock OBS demands.

 The killer feature is alert and tip widget integration: donations, follows, and subs flow into on-screen alerts without third-party browser sources.
 According to Streamlabs’ Desktop product page, the client also ships a multistream tool that pushes one feed to Twitch, YouTube, and Kick simultaneously on the Ultra plan.

 Watch out for the optional Ultra subscription nag.
-The free tier covered everything we needed for a daily 90-minute stream test, but Streamlabs pushes the $19/month plan hard inside the UI.
+The free tier covers what most daily streamers need, but Streamlabs pushes the $19/month plan hard inside the UI.

 #NVIDIA App (formerly ShadowPlay)

 If you have an RTX or GTX 16-series card, NVIDIA App is the lightest game-capture tool on this list.
-It encodes via the dedicated NVENC chip on the GPU, so CPU overhead during our Cyberpunk 2077 capture stayed under 5%.
-OBS doing the same job on x264 hovered around 22% on the same Ryzen 7 box.
+It encodes via the dedicated NVENC chip on the GPU, so CPU overhead during gameplay capture stays far lower than software x264 encoding in OBS, which leans on the processor instead.

 NVIDIA’s App product page states that 4K HDR capture and rolling Instant Replay buffers ship out of the box, plus AV1 encoding on the RTX 40 series.
-We’ve got a deeper ShadowPlay vs OBS comparison for the side-by-side breakdown.
+The deeper ShadowPlay vs OBS comparison covers the side-by-side breakdown.

 The catch is that NVIDIA App is recording-only.
 If you want to push to Twitch or YouTube directly, you still need a separate streaming tool like Streamlabs.